mrchetan/.github/SECURITY.md

 # Security Policy

-At Devanox Private Limited, we prioritize system security.
+At Chetan, we prioritize system security.
 Despite our efforts, vulnerabilities may exist.

 If you discover a vulnerability, please inform us so we can address it promptly.
 Your assistance helps us protect our clients and systems.